 Do Fall Protection Harnesses Have a Defined Expiration Date?

-The Potential Problem With a Mandated Expiration Date
+The Problem With a Mandated Expiration Date

 You might think that having a mandated expiration date for a fall protection harness would be a good thing.
 However, it could have some adverse effects.

-For example, it could lull the wearer or safety professional into a false sense of security.
+For example, it could lull the wearer or safety professional into a false sense of security:

 “My harness is only a year old, so I’m confident I’m adequately protected.
 This harness still has four year of use left in it.”

-Things That Affect a Fall Protection Harness’s Useful Lifespan
+What Affects a Fall Protection Harness’s Lifespan?

 As with any PPE (personal protective equipment), a full body fall protection harness must be cared for and used properly.

-Excessive exposure to UV rays or sunlight may cause deterioration or weakening of synthetic fibers.
+- Excessive exposure to UV rays or sunlight may cause deterioration or weakening of synthetic fibers.
 When the harness is not in use, store it away from sunlight.

-Improper storage methods can damage the harness.
+- Improper storage methods can damage the harness.
 The harness should be stored in a hanging position so that the webbing can “relax.”
 Hang the harness by the D-ring, not the webbing.

-The Only Way to Determine a Harness’s Usability is Through Routine Inspection
+Determine Usability Through Routine Inspection

 A competent inspector will be trained in proper inspection procedures and should document each harness’s inspection with a log sheet.
 While the pre-use inspection is necessary, the closer look an inspector gives the equipment ensures the harness is inspected properly.